matpalm/1e6_sentences/README.md

 ## corenlp tagging

-runs the data through corenlp and emits token, its lemma and pos tag.
+`parse` runs the data through corenlp and emits each token, it's lemma and pos tag.

 ```
 $ cd parse